4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 for the small files.
 Once this is done, the portal is ready to analyze cases.
 One should consider requesting an increase in the spot instance allocation limits as well if the account is intended to run at scale.

-You might need to make the  ``Settings.HMS_SECURE_AMI`` available or specify a new AMI for use.
+For HMS internal use, You might need to make the  ``Settings.HMS_SECURE_AMI`` available or specify a new AMI for use.
 Add the new account number you are deploying in to the set of account IDs that the secure AMI is shared with (6433).

 Step Eight: NA12879 Demo Analysis
 ---------------------------------

-NOTE: this step requires access keys to current CGAP production (cgap.hms.harvard.edu).
+NOTE: this step relied on a now defunct CGAP environment.
+Proceed to step nine.

 With Tibanna deployed we are now able to run the demo analysis using NA12879.
 The raw files for this case are transferred as part of the reference file registry, so we just need to provision the metadata.::